 Julia’s House is not a typical children’s hospice, it provides practical and emotional support for families caring for a child with a life-limiting or life-threatening condition by providing frequent and regular support in their own homes, in the community or at one of their hospices.

-In May 2017 Julia’s House are opening a new hospice in Devizes, Wiltshire and the Gazelle Squadron is delighted to be able to help them to continue to provide a high standard of care.
+In May 2017 Julia’s House opened a new hospice in Devizes, Wiltshire and the Gazelle Squadron is delighted to be able to help them to continue to provide a high standard of care.

 For those with a military background, the work of BLESMA needs no introduction.

 BLESMA is dedicated to assisting serving and ex-Service men and women who have suffered life-changing limb loss or the use of a limb, an eye or loss of sight in the honourable service of our country.

 The Gazelle Squadron have offered succesful rehabilitation opportunities for BLESMA veterans in recent years and aim to continue to do so throughout 2017.